docandrew/ada-lox/README.md

 This is an implementation of the Lox interpreter in the Ada programming language, based on the book "Crafting Interpreters" by Bob Nystrom.

+> **Warning**
-<i class="fas fa-exclamation-triangle"></i> **Note: I'm updating this repository as I work through the book, so it may be unfinished and may contain bugs or missing features.**
+> I'm updating this repository as I work through the book, so it may be unfinished and may contain bugs or missing features.

 ## Getting started